abhijithvijayan/stargazed/readme.md

 $ npm install --global stargazed
 ```

-If you don't want to install the CLI globally you can use `npx` to run the CLI:
+If you don't want to install the CLI globally, you can use `npx` to run the CLI:

 ```
 $ npx stargazed --help